-At Erasmus Primary School we recognise that learning to speak, read and write well is one of the essential aspects of a fine primary education.
+At Erasmus Primary School we recognise that learning to speak, read and write well are essential aspects of a fine primary education.
 The literature and texts provided at the primary stage also act as a treasure trove of ideas for the imagination that can be enjoyed and drawn upon in later development.

-We place emphasis on learning the basic facts and conventions of English and use the finest literature and texts available.
-We believe the works of Shakespeare and other great writers can be accessible to children and offer a unique opportunity to keep company with great ideas and virtues and to experience the range of human emotion.
+Our comprehensive literacy program incorporates whole class teaching, small group activities and independent learning tasks.
+Students are challenged to further develop their comprehension skills in order to beome critical, deep thinkers.
+We use the finest literature and texts available.
+We believe the works of Shakespeare and other great writers can be accessible to children and offer a unique opportunity to keep company with great ideas and to experience a wide range of human emotion.

-Students develop their speaking and listening skills through class discussion, dramatic role-play and spoken presentations.
-They learn inspiring works by heart and recite them for others in small groups and larger audiences.
+Students develop their speaking and listening skills through class discussion, dramatic roleplay and spoken presentations.
+They learn inspiring works by heart and recite them for small and larger audiences.

-Erasmus Primary School follows the Australian Curriculum: Mathematics.
-We place additional emphasis on providing an appreciation of the beauty of mathematics and an introduction to traditional geometry.
+At Erasmus, we provide an appreciation of the beauty of mathematics and an introduction to traditional (including 'sacred') geometry.

 We recognise that, in addition to its important practical uses, the study of mathematics reveals the wonderful order and pattern of the universe.
-Children naturally delight in the appreciation of simple mathematical laws, number and geometric and patterns and are encouraged to investigate mathematics in the natural and man-made world.
+Children naturally delight in the appreciation of simple mathematical laws, numbers and geometric patterns and are encouraged to investigate mathematics in the natural and man-made world.

 Inquiry-based learning encourages students to become investigative learners who have the ability to reflect on what they have learned and how they have been involved in the learning process.
-The very nature of Inquiry learning encourages students to extend their own thinking with open ended questions, scenarios and problems often engaging the use of higher order thinking skills.
+The very nature of inquiry-based learning encourages students to extend their own thinking with open-ended questions, scenarios and problems often engaging the use of higher-order thinking skills.

-The Inquiry Learning approach offers students a curriculum that is engaging, relevant, challenging and significant.
-This approach is used to plan and develop units of work in each year level P-6.
-The inquiry approach follows the set structure of; Tuning In, Finding Out, Sorting Out, Going Further, Drawing Conclusions and Reflecting and Acting.
+The inquiry-based learning approach offers students a curriculum that is engaging, relevant, challenging and significant.
+This approach is used to plan and develop units of work in each year level.
+The inquiry approach follows the set structure of Tuning In, Finding Out, Sorting Out, Going Further, Drawing Conclusions and Reflecting and Acting.
 This structure leads students to actively pose questions, investigate, solve problems, and draw conclusions about the world around them.

 Our library supports the curriculum, information, research and recreational needs of the children.
 Our librarian carefully selects books to ensure content is congruent with the ethos of Erasmus Primary School.